cbourke/grade/readme.md

 cbourke@cse.unl.edu

-Webhandin is a PHP front end that allows you to expose grading scripts for assignments handed in through CSE's webhandin (https://cse.unl.edu/handin).
+Webhandin is a PHP front end that allows you to expose grading scripts for assignments handed in through The School of Computing's webhandin (https://cse.unl.edu/handin) system.
-It allows students and graders to execute scripts (that you provide) using their CSE login credentials.
+It allows students and graders to execute scripts (that you provide) using their MyRed login credentials.

-A short tutorial video has been made available:
+A short tutorial video has been made available: https://www.youtube.com/watch?v=CRvXsOfp1Vo

-https://www.youtube.com/watch?v=CRvXsOfp1Vo
+Note: the tutorial video uses CSE login credentials, you will instead use your MyRed login.
 ## Installation
+  1. Handin can now be configured to use your own account for handin assignments or a separate, local class account on the **cse-linux-01** server.
+Local class accounts created will have a `c-` prefix to your faculty MyRed login, e.g. `c-bourke2`.
+     When requesting a handin account for a course, please indicate if you want to host the handin assignments in your own directory or in a course account.
+  2. Verify the setup the handin account for your course using the handin interface (https://cse-apps.unl.edu/handin).
+A connectivity test will verify if the handin application can access your cse-linux-01 account and the handin directory within it.

-  1. Make sure to have setup the handin for your course (https://cse-apps.unl.edu/handin) including creating all of your assignments and "Sync Assignments" to the CSE file system.
+  3. Create all of your assignments and "Sync Assignments" to the **cse-linux-01** server.
-  2. Create a `public_html` directory in your course account and clone this repository to it:
+  4. Create a `public_html` directory in your class account and clone this repository to it:
      `git clone https://github.com/cbourke/grade`